The Gadget Show

-Originally a thirty-minute show, it was extended to forty-five minutes, then later to sixty minutes.
+Originally a thirty-minute show, it was extended to forty-five minutes, then later to one hour.
 Repeats have also aired on the digital channel 5Star, syndicated broadcasts on Discovery Science and Dave (in edited down half-hour versions), and Channel 5's on-demand service My5.
-In Australia, it is aired on The Lifestyle Channel.
+In Australia, it is broadcast on The Lifestyle Channel.
 The Gadget Show has received many Guinness World Records.

 Format

 2004–2006: Beginnings

 The show previews and reviews the latest gadgets, and broadcasts the latest technology news.
 The show is aimed at giving the mass consumer an insight into the gadget world and in addition, it aims to give enough information for the more "geeky" or knowledgeable audience, but still making it accessible to the more casual viewer.
-The show has featured Blu-ray Discs, video cameras, MP3 players, Internet multi media tablets and other technologies.
+The show has featured Blu-rays, video cameras, MP3 players, Internet multimedia tablets and other technologies.
 A segment showing viewers how to get the most out of their technology was also often included along with a competition to win anything from £5,000 to £45,000 worth of new gadgets.
 Each series usually contained a special episode focusing on a particular technology conference or expo.
 Past conferences include CeBIT and the NextFest.